ualch9/cpts121-lab-presentations/README.md

 Washington State University

 This repo contains snippets of some presentations that my students found helpful.
+The slides alone may not make a lot of sense because I also explained stuff in-person, so only use these as a reference.

 No peer review was done in the creation of these presentations, therefore I am not responsible for the accuracy of the contents of these presentations.